Seventh International Workshop on Semantics for Transport and Logistics

 • Position papers (4-6 pages)

-• System/demo papers (4-6 pages)
+• System/architecture/dataset papers (4-6 pages)

-• Abstract from journal papers (2-4 pages)
+• Extended abstract from journal papers (2-4 pages)

 Review and Publication

 Please, share your contribution before the deadline through EasyChair.
-The accepted contributions will be published in the proceedings of the workshop with CEUR.

 Program